How Ya Like Me Now

 How Ya Like Me Now is the second solo studio album by American rapper Kool Moe Dee from the Treacherous Three.
 It was recorded at Battery Studios in London, England and released on November 3, 1987, via Jive Records.

-Production of the album was handled by Teddy Riley, Bryan "Chuck" New, LaVaba Mallison, Pete Q. Harris and Kool Moe Dee.
-The record peaked at #35 on the Billboard 200 and #4 on the Top R&B/Hip-Hop Albums.
+The album was produced by Teddy Riley, Bryan "Chuck" New, LaVaba Mallison, Pete Q. Harris, and Kool Moe Dee.
+It peaked at No. 35 on the Billboard 200 and No. 4 on the Top R&B/Hip-Hop Albums.
 It is his best-selling album to date, achieving platinum certification by the RIAA.
-The album has spawned three singles: "How Ya Like Me Now", "Wild Wild West" and "No Respect".
+The album spawned three singles: "How Ya Like Me Now", "Wild Wild West" and "No Respect".

 Recording and production

 Mixing and recording for How Ya Like Me Now took place in London at Battery Studios.
 Alongside Kool Moe Dee, audio production was shared with and handled by Teddy Riley, Bryan "Chuck" New, LaVaba Mallison and Pete Q. Harris, with whom he worked on his previous self-titled album.

 On the front cover made by Doug Rowell, Moe Dee takes musical aim at rival rapper LL Cool J, by crushing a red Kangol hat under a front wheel of the Jeep Wrangler in the backdrop.
 The long running feud began when Kool Moe Dee claimed that LL had stolen his rap style.
 He also felt that LL was disrespecting rap pioneers like Melle Mel and Grandmaster Caz, by proclaiming that he was "rap's new grandmaster" without paying due respect to those who came before him.
 The feud persisted into the mid-1990s with more songs, and ended with both MCs proclaiming themselves the victor.

 The photograph was taken on 4th St in Manhattan between Avenues C and D in Alphabet City, in an empty lot across from the San Isidoro y San Leandro Western Orthodox Catholic Church of the Hispanic Mozarabic Rite.
 Moe Dee references aspects the neighborhood in lyrics on the album.